rutaolta/chromodifpipe/README.md

 # Additional information

-Typically output plots with alignment should be filtered from "noise" that could interfere analysis.
-Filter boundary is set in `config/default.yaml` parameter `filter_range`.
+Typically output plots with alignment should be filtered from "noise" that could interfere analysis results.
+Filter boundary could be defined in `config/default.yaml` parameter `filter_range`.
 Moreover if non-filtered plots look good and you only need to redraw filtered plots, you can skip drawing plot with originals to speed up.
 If you set parameter `plot_original` to `false` the pipe will redraw only plots based on filtered data.

-If you need to rerun plot step, for example if you added synonyms or changed the order of scaffolds/chromosomes in whitelist.txt, then you should remove or rename somehow old results for desired species in `data_output/mavr/filtered_[name of your reference].png`.
+And if you need to rerun plot step, for example if you added synonyms or changed the order of scaffolds/chromosomes in whitelist.txt, then you should remove or rename somehow following files with old results `data_output/mavr/filtered_[name of your reference].png`.